Cold Acclimation and Acclimatization in Humans - Science of the Cold

 In addition to this we all had our own jobs that usually involved getting very cold at some point, in my case it was while fishing in boats or by skidoo through ice.
 When I first arrived on base I hated getting fish out of nets as my hands and fingers hurt with the cold, flushing hot, then cold.
 I never came to actually enjoy this part of the job, but after about a month was able to put up with it and just get on.
 The heat coming from the wrapped exhaust of our small launch was used to restore dexterity when our fingers wouldn't move on command properly, but it never hurt again as it had done the first few weeks.

 Similar anecdotal and scientific studies show that occasional repeated exposure to cold will result in increased cold tolerance.
 Such acclimation usually takes the form of daily cold baths or showers that really don't even have to be all that cold (water is very good at carrying heat away from the skin) 15-20°C / 60-68°F will do the job.

-A few years ago when our water heating broke down, I ended up having to have a cold shower after spending the day in the garden and getting sweaty and grubby, the shower really wasn't a lot of fun.
+A few years ago when our water heating broke down at the weekend, I ended up having to have a cold shower after spending the day in the garden and getting sweaty and grubby, the shower really wasn't a lot of fun.
 However...
 I really did feel great afterwards to the point where I thought "I'm going to do this all the time!" - I didn't.

 This is a good time for a serious health warning: